 What are Derivatives in Finance?

-The following article provides an outline for Derivatives in Finance.
-In finance, the term “derivative” refers to the financial instrument whose value is derived based on the underlying asset.
+In finance, “derivative” refers to the financial instrument whose value is derived based on the underlying asset.
 A derivative represents a financial contract between two or more parties, and its price is decided based on fluctuations in the underlying asset price.
-Some of the most common examples of underlying assets are commodities, bonds, stocks, currencies, etc. Derivative instruments are purchased through exchanges or qover-the-counter.
+Common examples of underlying assets are commodities, bonds, stocks, currencies, etc. Derivative instruments are purchased through exchanges or over the counter.

 Typically, derivatives are either used as a hedging instrument or as the speculating directional movement of the underlying asset.
 As such, derivatives derive their value from the fluctuations in the underlying asset’s value.

-The need for derivatives came from international traders who wanted to safeguard themselves against the fluctuations in exchange rates.
-Hence, derivatives were initially introduced to hedge the movement in exchange rates for internationally traded goods.
+The need for derivatives came from international traders who wanted to safeguard themselves against fluctuations in exchange rates.
+Hence, introducing derivatives initially aims to hedge the movement in exchange rates for internationally traded goods.
 However, derivatives have gained a wide range of utilities over some time.
 Today there are derivatives for managing risks associated with unexpected weather changes.